feroze/.dotfiles/README.md

 use :A to switch to C/CPP header files

 Use :Ex to explore file system

-## code folding ###
-Then you can toggle folding with za.
-You can fold everything with zM and unfold everything with zR. zm and zr can be used to get those folds just right

 ## Shortcuts ##
 cd $(fn *str*) will go to first occurence